saturnin55/MarbleMadnessAutoSplitter/README.md

 - Automatically start the timer when you start a run.
 Timer starts after selecting the Control Type
 - Automatically reset the timer when you restart the game (or load a savestate to before Control Type selection)
-- Automatically split when the marble crosses a goal line
+- Automatically split when the marble crosses a goal line or when a level loads (runner's choice)

 ## Installation